-After spending literally minutes in Tom’s Kitchen in Chelsea with the head chef, Dean Baker, I was asked to make a caper and raisin vinaigrette from scratch.
+After spending literally minutes in Tom’s Kitchen in Chelsea with Dean Baker, who was head chef when I staged there, I was asked to make a caper and raisin vinaigrette from scratch.
 Enough for 44 portions, both lunch and dinner services.

 It was a big ask for me, as so far on my travels, I have largely been prepping veg and picking garnish.
 But here I was now, with Tom Aiken’s recipe of ten ingredients and a detailed walk-through, including multiple measurements of vinegar and sugar, reducing times, and temperatures.
 Dean and the rest of the kitchen had also started calling me ‘chef’.

 The first thing I did was make friends with the brigade, as I really needed help finding some of the ingredients.
 Dean had taken me up and down the winding stairs to show me the dry store and walk in fridges beforehand.
 But after hurtling up and down in search of ingredients for my vinaigrette, I was left without golden raisins, cider vinegar, mini capers, white wine vinegar and grape juice.
 Half of what I needed.